Required

 • If it is not possible to complete the above two items (no person involved in the accident is able to receive the information and no law officer is present to receive the information), immediately report the accident to police and provide the information required by this statute.

-The penalties for leaving the scene of an accident include 8 to 12 points against one’s driver’s license as well as fines and jail or prison time.
+A conviction for leaving the scene of an accident is often accompanied by 8 to 12 points points against your license, heavy fines, and jail or prison time.

 Leaving the scene of an accident resulting in property damage only is typically associated with a maximum fine of $500 and up to 60 days in jail.
 However, it is considered far more serious to leave the scene of an injury or fatality accident.